Aging of Japan: Social

 A smaller population could make the country's crowded metropolitan areas more livable, and the stagnation of economic output might still benefit a shrinking workforce.
-However, the low birth rate and high life expectancy has also inverted the standard population pyramid, forcing a narrowing base of young people to provide and care for a bulging older cohort even as they try to form families of their own.
-In 2014, the aged dependency ratio (the ratio of people over 65 to those age 15–65, indicating the ratio of the dependent elderly population to those of working age) was 40%, meaning two aged dependents for every five workers.
+However, low birth rates and high life expectancy have also inverted the standard population pyramid, forcing a narrowing base of young people to provide and care for a bulging older cohort, even as they try to form families of their own.
+In 2014, the age dependency ratio (the ratio of people over 65 to those aged 15–65, indicating the ratio of the dependent elderly population to those of working age) was 40%.
 This is expected to increase to 60% by 2036 and to nearly 80% by 2060.

-Elderly Japanese have traditionally commended themselves to the care of their adult children, and government policies still encourage the creation of sansedai kazoku (三世代家族), where a married couple cares for both children and parents.
+Elderly Japanese have traditionally entrusted themselves with the care of their adult children, and government policies still encourage the creation of sansedai kazoku (三世代家族), where a married couple cares for both children and parents.
 In 2015, 177,600 people between the ages of 15 and 29 were caring directly for an older family member.
 However, the migration of young people into Japan's major cities, the entrance of women into the workforce, and the increasing cost of care for both young and old dependents have required new solutions, including nursing homes, adult daycare centers, and home health programs.
-Every year Japan closes 400 primary and secondary schools, converting some of them to care centers for the elderly.
+Every year, Japan closes 400 primary and secondary schools, converting some of them to care centers for the elderly.

-There are special nursing homes in Japan that offer service and assistance to more than 30 residents.
 In 2008, it was recorded that there were approximately 6,000 special nursing homes available that cared for 420,000 Japanese elders.
 With many nursing homes in Japan, the demand for more caregivers is high.
-In Japan, family caregivers are preferred as the main caregiver because it is a better support system if an elderly person is related to his/her caregiver.
-Therefore, it is possible that Japanese elderly people can perform activities of daily living (ADLs) with little assistance and live longer if his/her caregiver is a family caregiver.
+Nonetheless, family caregivers are preferred in Japan as the main caregiver, and it is predicted that Japanese elderly people can perform activities of daily living (ADLs) with fewer assistance and live longer if their main caregiver is related to them.